Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

-We need to note that including GC marks does not mean definitive improvement of UDG detection since properties of GCs in UDGs can exhibit environmental variations.
-Such variations are mainly determined by the formation process of UDGs which are currently still in debate and an area of active research.
-Nevertheless, it is highly necessary to have the marked PCP model at our disposal so that one can utilize the GC mark information when useful.
-In essence, astrophysicists can incorporate any GC marks that are helpful into our marked PCP model to aid the detection of UDGs.
-Considering and combining the detection results from different models may provide additional decision power for discovering new UDGs.
+We need to emphasize that including GC marks does not mean definitive improvement of UDG detection since physical properties of GCs in UDGs can exhibit variations and differ from existing physical theories and observations.
+The UDG in V15-ACS is an example.
+Such variations are mainly determined by the formation process and environments of UDGs, which are currently still in debate and an area of active research.
+Nevertheless, having the marked PCP model at our disposal enables the inclusion of GC mark information when available.
+In essence, astrophysicists can incorporate any GC marks into our marked PCP model to aid the detection of UDGs.
+For example, for UDG detection in the nearby Universe, including the spatial resolution of imaged point sources as marks may help distinguish bona-fide GCs from individual stars, thus decreasing the noise level and improving detection.
+Contrasting the detection results from different models may also improve decision power for discovering new UDGs.

-To investigate exactly how the overall performance behaves across models, we now present the RUP curves for each model fitted to the five images.
-Figure \ref{fig:overall performance result} shows the projected performance curves $C_\varpi^\nu$, $C_\varpi^{\mathscr{R}}$, and $C_\nu^{\mathscr{R}}$ obtained for each model.
-For visualization, the estimation error is not provided in the plot.
+To investigate exactly how the overall performance behaves across models, we now present the RUP curves. \cref{fig:overall performance result} shows the projected performance curves $C_\varpi^\nu$, $C_\varpi^{\mathscr{R}}$, and $C_\nu^{\mathscr{R}}$ obtained for each model fitted to the five images.
+For visual clarity, the uncertainty is not included.

-Several key-points from Figure \ref{fig:overall performance result} are the following: LGCP seems to perform better than our models for the $C_\varpi^\nu$ curves, mostly for V8-ACS, V11-ACS, and V15-ACS.
-This is because these three images are quite contaminated, resulting in the UDG signals in these images being relatively weak.
+Several key-points from \cref{fig:overall performance result} are the following: LGCP performs better than our models under the $C_\varpi^\nu$ curves for V8-ACS, V11-ACS, and V15-ACS.
+This is because these three images are quite contaminated, resulting in the UDG signals being relatively weak.
 Hence, when $\varpi$ is smaller ($\alpha$ is larger for $B_{\mathbf{D}}(\alpha)$), it starts to exhaust all the non-empty samples in $\mathbf{X}c$ from our models, and $B_{\mathbf{D}}(\alpha)$ reaches the entire study region $S$.
 Therefore, our models cannot reach any higher level of confidence, which is represented by the sudden drop of $\nu$ at small values of $\varpi$ in the $C_\varpi^\nu$ curves.
-However, this does not mean LGCP is better than our approach in terms of the $C_\varpi^\nu$ curve performance, since having empty $\mathbf{X}_c$ samples is an integral part of our models for identifying whether there is a UDG or not.
+Nevertheless, having empty $\mathbf{X}_c$ samples is an integral part of our models for identifying UDG existence, something the LGCP approach does not provide.

-On the other hand, the comparison within our models reveals that by including the GC mark information, the $C_\varpi^\nu$ curve performance improved for V8-WFC3 and V11-ACS.
-This is because by introducing the marks, the additional mark information caused the models to be more confident that there are UDGs in the images.